chrisweb/freeMusic.zone/prototypes/swipe/README.md

+# swipe prototype

+## usage

-run npm install to fetch the dependencies
+* run npm install to fetch the dependencies

-then put swipe_prototype.html into your browser
+* then put swipe_prototype.html into your browser

+## documentation

+also check out documentation.md for details about the technology used